Valuation Inputs

 Cost of Equity vs WACC

 Cost of Equity is almost always higher than the Cost of Debt.
-Use this result to calculate the **WACC** (Weighted Average Cost of Capital) for your business valuation.
+Combine both to find the total firm valuation using our Enterprise Value Tool.

 Link: Valuation Engine